AAlamri143/Cyper-Project-1/README.md

 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 **Bonus**
 The specific command the user will need to run to download the playbook, update the files, etc. is: